 In 2016, two processes that started independently of each other happened at once, ushering a new period of rapid change for Mendocino County communities.
-The California State Legislature had passed the Medical Marijuana Regulation and Safety Act in 2015 (MMRSA), which went into effect on January 1, 2016, to regulate and tax medical cannabis statewide that replaced SB 420 and sunset provisions associated with Proposition 215.
-It was re-worked in 2016 as the Medical Cannabis Regulation and Safety Act (MRCSA), and it created a short-lived Bureau of Medical Cannabis Regulation (BMCR).
-Mendocino's Measure B finally had a state-level counterpart, although as we have seen Measure B had been gutted due to Federal intervention four years earlier.
-At the same time, California passed a legalization initiative, the Adult Use of Marijana Act (AUMA), that overlapped considerably with MRSA with respect to regulation and taxation but was focused on transforming commercial cannabis activity previously associated with medical cannabis markets into a non-medical, adult-use legal framework.
-MRSA, though, initiated a dual state-local licensing requirement that meant local jurisdictions like Mendocino were once again in the business of licensing and taxing medical cannabis operations.
+The California State Legislature had passed the Medical Marijuana Regulation and Safety Act in 2015 (MMRSA), which went into effect on January 1, 2016, to regulate and tax medical cannabis statewide It was re-worked in 2016 as the Medical Cannabis Regulation and Safety Act (MCRSA), and it created a short-lived

+Bureau of Medical Cannabis Regulation (BMCR).
+Mendocino County's 9.31 permit program finally had a state-level counterpart, although as we have seen the 9.31 program had been gutted due to Federal intervention four years earlier.
+At the same time, California voters passed a legalization initiative, the Adult Use of Marijuana Act (AUMA), that overlapped considerably with MMRSA with respect to regulation and taxation but was focused on transforming commercial cannabis activity previously associated with medical cannabis markets into a non-medical, adult-use legal framework.
+MMRSA, though, initiated a dual state-local licensing requirement that meant local jurisdictions like Mendocino were once again in the business of licensing and taxing medical cannabis operations.

 The significant regulatory overlap between the two regimes propelled the legislature to combine them into one, the Medical and Adult-Use Cannabis Regulation and Safety Act (MAUCSRA).
 Although MAUCSRA was a major reboot of California cannabis law, it "did not create a legal tabula rasa ...
-Instead, MAUCSRA changed and augmented existing laws, making California cannabis laws more byzantine than ever".
+Instead, MAUCSRA changed and augmented existing laws, making California cannabis laws more byzantine than ever26".
 The BMCR became the Bureau of Cannabis Control (BCC), but shared regulation authority with new cannabis-specific branches created within the California Department of Food and Agriculture and the Department of Public Health.